Skip to main content

 12. Internal Controls

-1. The college shall establish a system of internal controls which shall be evaluated annually by the college's internal auditors or independent external auditors.
+The college shall establish internal controls evaluated annually by internal or external auditors.

 13. Reporting Requirements

-The public treasurer shall submit monthly investment reports to the college's board of trustees’ secretary within 45 days of the month's end.
+The public treasurer submits monthly investment reports to the board of trustees’ secretary within 45 days of month-end.

 1. Investment reports shall include:

-1. the monthly portfolio activity as well as the detail of the college's entire portfolio showing costs and market amounts for each investment and maturity dates, where applicable;
+1. monthly portfolio activity as well as the details of the college's entire portfolio showing costs and market amounts for each investment and maturity dates, where applicable;

-1. to the best of the public treasurer’s knowledge, the reports accurately reflect the investment activity, the cost, and market value of all investments at month end; and
+1. to the best of the public treasurer’s knowledge, the reports accurately reflect investment activity, cost, and market value of all investments at the month's end; and

-2. all investments conform with the college’s policies, the board of regents policies, the State Money Management Act, and the rules of the state Money Management Council.
+2. all investments conform with the college’s policies, the utah board of higher education policies, the State Money Management Act, and the rules of the State Money Management Council.

 2. The board of trustees’ secretary shall place the report on the agenda of the board of trustees’ next regular meeting, at which time the board of trustees shall approve or reject the reports.